 a.
 Virtual Users: This goal tests if your application can run a specified number of Vusers simultaneously.
 Running this type of goal-oriented scenario is similar to running a manual scenario.

 c.
 Transactions per Second: This goal is used to test the strength of the server in terms of TPS or transactions per second.
-For this type of goal, you need to specify a minimum-maximum range of Vusers for the scenario to run and transactions per second goal of a transaction which you can choose from ‘Transaction Name’ dropdown.
+For this type of goal, you need to specify a minimum-maximum range of Vusers for the scenario to run and transactions per second goal of a transaction which you can choose from the ‘Transaction Name’ dropdown.

 d.
 Transaction Response Time: This goal is used to achieve the response time goal of a transaction.
-For this type of goal, you need to specify a minimum-maximum range of Vusers for the scenario to run and response time goal of a transaction which you can choose from ‘Transaction Name’ dropdown.
+For this type of goal, you need to specify a minimum-maximum range of Vusers for the scenario to run and the response time goal of a transaction which you can choose from the ‘Transaction Name’ dropdown.

 7. Update ‘Scenario Settings’ as per your requirement.